 We all know how important it is to take the time to unwind and relax.
-We don’t need a doctor or a medical journal to understand the impact that stress has on our mental and physical wellbeing as well general level of happiness.
+We don’t need a doctor or a medical journal to understand the impact that stress has on our mental and physical wellbeing as well as our general level of happiness.
 We’ve all read the articles and seen the headlines.
 But for many of us, learning how to relax is easier said than done.

 Given the busy lives that we lead and the many tasks we juggle, it is vital that we understand how to relax mind and body but me-time often gets pushed to the lowest priority when we have a To-Do list to tick off.
 If it seems like you only relax when you’ve finished everything else on your list of chores, you’re not doing it right.